gflohr/qgoda-site/en/docs/qgoda-in-15-minutes.md

 [info] start building site
 [info] finished building site with one artefact
 ```

-[% WRAPPER components/infobox.html
-           type='info' title='Log Timestamps' %]
-The timestamp will be omitted from now on in the log output, so that long lines are easier to read.
-[% END %]

 This is the same as before but the program no longer terminates but waits for changes instead.
 It actually waits infinitely.
 Type `CTRL-C` or close the terminal window, if you want to stop it.